-However, the SDA may also consider providing Community Dust Bins at regular intervals at the road side, marginal open spaces in the urban area and at the places where the demand is acute.
+Community Dust Bins should be provided at regular intervals at the road side, marginal open spaces in the urban area and at the places where the demand is acute.
 In case of Hospitals, Hotels, Restaurants, Gardens, Cinema Halls, Community Halls, Multiplexes, Malls and Shopping streets etc. Solid Waste collection Bins should be provided in abundance.
 Garbage collection system needs to be improved.
 Special study by municipality may be taken.